In Part 1 of this tutorial series, we explained the basics of using widgets in WordPress.

 (Format text easily with the new text widget)

-(A text widget is very useful!)
+(A text widget is extremely versatile!)

-We’ll set up a clickable Help button to display at the top of the sidebar section like in the example shown below …
+We’ll set up a clickable Help button to display at the top of the sidebar navigation section like in the example shown below …

 Step 1 – Upload your image.